10 Best Things to Do in Byron Bay and Surrounds

 Located just moments away from Byron Bay in Nightcap National Park, Minyon Falls is a stunning plunge waterfall that drops more than 100 metres into a deep gorge.

-A beautiful 7.5km walking track through subtropical rainforest brings you to a magical swimming hole right under the waterfall.
-Don’t forget to bring your swimmers on a warm day because taking a dip there is a quite a unique experience.
+A beautiful 7.5 km walking track through subtropical rainforests brings you to a magical swimming hole underneath the waterfall.
+Don’t forget to bring your swimmers on a warm day because taking a dip there is quite a unique experience.

 There are also two lookout points from where you can have a closer look at this beautiful waterfall and its surroundings.
 The main lookout point, at the top of the waterfall at the Minyon Falls picnic area, offers the best views.